l3-hpc/visit-tp-compare/README.md

 The problem with the above is that there is no error checking, and if VisIt breaks on a step, it will not move to the next command.
 Just test it with small number of istates before running a big job.

+## Looking at the data
+If the movies files are written to the working directory, you should be able to open ***index.html*** in your browser and see the movies.